-Let’s face it, at some point in your working life you might get stuck with a boss who has taken a dislike to you, or worse hates you for some obscure reason.
+A boss from hell is not that uncommon in most people’s working lives.
+At some point in your working life you might get stuck with a boss who has taken a dislike to you, or worse hates you for some obscure reason.
 Maybe you didn’t pander to their ego, or give in to their unreasonable demands, called them out when they tried stepping over you or perhaps they are insecure that you are smarter than them.
+I’ve been there.

 What steps can you take when you have a boss from hell?

-If all the avenues of communicating politely and trying to empathize have been exhausted, here are some steps you can take to save your sanity from the boss from hell.
+Let’s say that you find yourself in the unfortunate situation of working for a boss from hell.
+What are your options?
+If all the avenues of communicating politely and trying to empathize have been exhausted, here are some steps you can take to save your sanity.

 The first thing you could do is keep a log of instances when your boss exhibits troubling behavior.
 Make note of the dates, times and what exactly was said by whom.
 Even better if you can get it in writing.
 Of course perpetrators are careful not to leave proof of instances when they bully subordinates, so make sure coworkers you trust are in the loop when such incidents happen.
 Also they might be doing the same thing to others, so discussing with others would give you the courage to confront your boss.

 The next thing you can do is to confront the problem.
 Don’t let the fear of repercussions prevent you from calling out bad behavior by your boss.
 If you are unjustly being harassed do not hesitate to call out your boss directly.
 Companies spend a ton of resources hiring candidates and its easier keeping an existing employee happy rather than hiring a new person for the job.
 Do not give in to intimidation or fear tactics.